scritcash/scrit-whitepaper/scrit-whitepaper.md

 5. One signature by the mint.
 6. Signature verification by the recipient.

-This means that the bounding operations of Scrit are two signature verifications, one signature creation, and three spendbook operations performed by the mint.
+Hence the performance of Scrit is limited by two signature verifications, one signature creation, and three spendbook operations performed by the mint.
 These operations are easily distributable over multiple processors and hosts.
 Sharding of the spendbook can easily